View model

 Since the early 1990s there have been a number of efforts to prescribe approaches for describing and analyzing system architectures.
-These recent efforts define a set of views (or viewpoints).
+A result of these efforts have been to define a set of views (or viewpoints).
 They are sometimes referred to as architecture frameworks or enterprise architecture frameworks, but are usually called "view models".

 Usually a view is a work product that presents specific architecture data for a given system.
 However, the same term is sometimes used to refer to a view definition, including the particular viewpoint and the corresponding guidance that defines each concrete view.
 The term view model is related to view definitions.

 Overview

 The purpose of views and viewpoints is to enable humans to comprehend very complex systems, to organize the elements of the problem and the solution around domains of expertise and to separate concerns.
 In the engineering of physically intensive systems, viewpoints often correspond to capabilities and responsibilities within the engineering organization.

 Most complex system specifications are so extensive that no single individual can fully comprehend all aspects of the specifications.
 Furthermore, we all have different interests in a given system and different reasons for examining the system's specifications.
 A business executive will ask different questions of a system make-up than would a system implementer.
 The concept of viewpoints framework, therefore, is to provide separate viewpoints into the specification of a given complex system in order to facilitate communication with the stakeholders.
 Each viewpoint satisfies an audience with interest in a particular set of aspects of the system.
 Each viewpoint may use a specific viewpoint language that optimizes the vocabulary and presentation for the audience of that viewpoint.
 Viewpoint modeling has become an effective approach for dealing with the inherent complexity of large distributed systems.

 Architecture description practices, as described in IEEE Std 1471-2000, utilize multiple views to address several areas of concerns, each one focusing on a specific aspect of the system.
 Examples of architecture frameworks using multiple views include Kruchten's "4+1" view model, the Zachman Framework, TOGAF, DoDAF, and RM-ODP.